Beyond Gaze Points: Augmenting Eye Movement with Brainwave Data for Multimodal User Authentication in Extended Reality: Authentication in XR

-Authentication based on inherence (biometric) factors, for instance using eye movement and brainwaves, have already gained attention beyond the realm of XR \cite{arias2023performance,sluganovic2018analysis}.
-For example, authentication by eye movement and brainwave is both hands-free and difficult to spoof.
-Consequently, Inherence-Factor (biometric) methods offer a more user-friendly alternative.
-Still, these methods come with their own sets of challenges.
-To operate effectively, a biometric system requires the trait used in authentication to be universal (i.e., present in all individuals) and permanent (i.e., stable over time).
+While biometrics offer significant advantages in terms of usability, there are notable performance and accuracy issues that need to be addressed.
+Multimodal biometric authentication presents a potential solution to these challenges.
+Recently, eye movement and brainwave-based authentication have gained significant attention due to their hands-free operation, the difficulty of spoofing, and application beyond authentication \cite{arias2023performance,sluganovic2018analysis}.
+Therefore, combining eye movement and brainwave modalities could potentially mitigate accuracy challenges while maintaining their inherent advantages.
+Nevertheless, a biometric system requires the trait used in authentication to be universal (i.e., present in all individuals) and permanent (i.e., stable over time).
 Furthermore, the trait for authentication must also satisfy a whole line of further requirements.
 The trait must be unique and quantifiable, and it must also be resistant to forgery.
 The biometric trait must be revocable by the user, who will need to consider, as well, that authentication by that trait is acceptable.
 The price for sensing the trait must be affordable, and the performance of the sensing must be reliable.

 Studies have demonstrated the temporal stability of brainwave and eye movement-based biometric authentication methods.
 Maiorana~\cite{maiorana2021learning} conducted a year-long study, confirming the viability of brainwave authentication.
 Similarly, Lohr et al.\cite{lohr2022eye} established that eye movement based authentication remains effective over a period of three years.
 While static biometrics, such as fingerprints or iris scans, cannot be altered if compromised.
 Lin et al.~\cite{lin2018brain} provided empirical data suggesting that brainwave passwords can be modified by assigning a different task.
-In terms of usability, several studies have indicated a general willingness among people to adopt eye movement and brainwave authentication methods, although privacy concerns still remain to be addressed~\cite{fallahi2024usability,Markus23ot,brooks2013perceptions}.
+In terms of usability, several studies have indicated a general willingness among people to adopt eye movement and brainwave authentication methods, although privacy concerns still remain to be addressed~\cite{fallahi2024usability,rose2023overcoming,brooks2013perceptions}.
 Overall, we acknowledge the need for further research to examine other aspects of biometric authentication, but the specific aim of our work is to achieve reliable performance using sensors compatible with XR devices.

 The reliability and performance of eye movement and brainwave authentication systems depend heavily on the quality of the recorded data.
 For instance, Lohr et al. \cite{lohr2022eye} demonstrated that when the sampling rate of an eye-tracker decreases from 1000Hz to 31Hz, the EER increases from 3.66\% to 23.37\%.
 Moreover, in eye movement authentication, Sluganovic et al. observed that a reduction in sampling rate from 500Hz to 50Hz resulted in an 11\% increase in the Equal Error Rate (EER).
 Similarly, in brainwave authentication systems, Arias-Cabarcos et al. \cite{arias2023performance} compared the performance of two different datasets: a consumer-grade dataset with a 256Hz sampling rate and a medical-grade dataset with a 1024Hz sampling rate.
 Using the same machine learning pipeline for both datasets, they found EERs of 8.5\% for the consumer-grade dataset and 1.9\% for the medical-grade dataset.
 Therefore, to effectively utilize brainwaves or eye movement for authentication, it is essential to enhance the performance of authentication systems in consumer-grade devices.